michael-ross-ven/vengeance/README.md

 ## Managing tabular data shouldn't be complicated.

-Values stored as list of lists shouldn't require a massive or complex library just to help manage the data.
+Values stored as list of lists (ie, a matrix) should be able to be easily managed with pure Python,
-There shouldn't be a need to diverge very much from Python's native data structures and iteration syntax.
+without the need for a massive or complex library.

-One nice-to-have, however, would be to make each row in the matrix accessible by column names instead of by integer indices, eg
+One nice-to-have in this kind of data however, would be to make each row in the matrix accessible by column names instead of by integer indices, eg

     for row in matrix:
         row.field_a

     for row in matrix:
-        row[17]              (did I count those columns correctly? what if the columns get re-ordered later on?)
+        row[17]              (did I count those columns correctly?)

 #### Two possible approaches for implementing this nice-to-have are: